- Master’s Degree/Ph. D. Degree

 - If admitted and not offered first year funding from the department, where would I get information about outside funding?

-Check out the Office of Graduate Studies’ Information on Fellowships and Traineeships.
+Check out the Graduate Division’s Information on Fellowships and Traineeships.
 It contains links to comprehensive funding databases, grant writing guides and selected funding opportunities available only to UCSD graduate students.

 - What kind of letters of recommendation are preferred, particularly if potential recommenders come from a combination of professional and academic sources?